belugalearning/tools-basis/README.md

 ### Compiling Resources:

 You'll need to install optipng first. `brew install optipng` if you have http://brew.sh/ installed.
+This script requires base64 --version 1.5.
+You may need to install it using homebrew too.

 Add/ remove any resources